Do you want to find keywords you can rank for in Google in the top 50 (or better) in a few days?

 Is this a KGR Compliant Keyword?

 The answer is no. It is a fine keyword and the calculated KGR is really great.
-But it does not fullfill the criterium of search volume less than 250.
+But it does not fulfill the criterium of search volume less than 250.
 However, part of the magic of the KGR is the ability to rank in Google quickly.

 I believe one of the factors is the search volume so having a higher search volume will have an impact on ranking quickly.
 I’ll go deeper on this very topic in the FAQ section and there are exceptions to the rule.